J documentationSome advice on what to read and what not to read if you are a J beginner. This is a very personal perspective.

 You don't have to be a C programmer.
 Any prior programming experience will be good enough, and I expect that even without any other programming language on your back, you will do fine with this book.

-I am afraid that many authors in the "J is easy!" camp have not really understood J themselves but just think they do.
-These authors are certainly well meaning and put lots of efforts into the documentation they provide, but --very sadly for all parties involved-- if it's wrong, it's wrong.
+Sometimes I found that authors in the "J is easy!" camp had not fully understood J themselves before they enthusiastically set out to teach others.
+These authors were certainly well meaning and put lots of efforts into the documentation they provide, but --very sadly for all parties involved: if it's wrong, it's wrong.

 - The "J Phrases" collection.